Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 For years, even though I knew the principle of motivation, I would regularly make a list of things to do the next day, generating what felt like a full task list, and then remember one other thing that I wanted to do, and give in to the temptation to add it to the list.
-I’m being casual with my futurue self, just throwing enother thing on his plate, as if it is costless.
+I’m being casual with my future self, just throwing another thing on his plate, as if it is costless.

 Especially when I’m rushing at the end of the day, and am drawing up a task list without much attention or deliberation.